hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/350_115_mrs_ole_bull.md

 Welcome to India once more, dear mother (Mrs. Ole Bull) and daughter.
-A copy of a Madras journal that I received through the kindness of Joe delighted me exceedingly, as the reception Niveditâ had in Madras was for the good of both Nivedita and Madras.
+A copy of a Madras journal that I received through the kindness of Joe delighted me exceedingly, as the reception Niveditā had in Madras was for the good of both Nivedita and Madras.
 Her speech was indeed beautiful.